Maine Home Energy Loans & Financing: Complete Guide

 Combined Example

-This is a realistic scenario.
-Many homeowners are surprised at how much of the project cost is covered by stacking rebates and credits.
+This is a realistic scenario for a whole-home energy upgrade.
+Many homeowners are surprised at how much of the project cost is covered by stacking rebates with affordable financing.

 Financing Options Compared

-For the remaining cost after rebates and tax credits, here are the main financing options available to Maine homeowners.
+For the remaining cost after rebates, here are the main financing options available to Maine homeowners.

 Efficiency Maine Green Bank Loans

-The Efficiency Maine Green Bank offers loans specifically for energy improvements that are part of qualifying Efficiency Maine projects.
+The Efficiency Maine Green Bank offers four loan products for energy improvements that are part of qualifying Efficiency Maine projects.
+Rates and terms current as of April 2026.

 Pros: Designed specifically for energy projects.
 Applied through your contractor (we help with the paperwork).
 The 0% one-year option is excellent if you can pay off the balance quickly.
 No home appraisal or equity calculation needed.

 Cons: The 10-year rate (7.99%) is higher than secured lending options like home equity.
-Maximum loan amount of $25,000 may not cover very large projects.
+Maximum loan amounts vary by product.

 NEIF (National Energy Improvement Fund) Loans